sergiocallegari/PyDSM/doc/source/windows-getting-started.rst

 The installation of PyDSM involves two major steps: the installation of its pre-requisites and the installation of PyDSM itself.

+Note that not all version of PyDSM may be available with a Windows installer.

 **PyDSM is currently only available for 32 bit Python environments in Windows.** This does not mean that you cannot have PyDSM for a 64 bit Python environment in windows, but merely that a pre-compiled PyDSM